mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 A positive adjective for describing a relationship is "kind"... [truncated]
 ```

 It's pretty clear that the IT-ed model is able to respond in the way that we have come to expect of modern chatbots---even though it is more verbose than we might want it to be.
-The ground truth for this in the test data is `A positive adjective for describing a relationship is harmonious.`, so the IT-ed model got the answer right, but then went off on a tangent.
+The ground truth for this in the test data is `A positive adjective for describing a relationship is harmonious`, so the IT-ed model got the answer right, but then went off on a tangent.
 Meanwhile, the base model starts listing a series of examples: it over-uses the `###Example` header and repeats itself in listing examples of answers.
 It does provide adjectives, which was the ask, but not necessarily in a helpful or succinct way that responds directly to the request.

-In another case, for the input *Recommend a tool for creating visual timelines*, my instruction-tuned model responds with:
+In another case, for the input `Recommend a tool for creating visual timelines`, our instruction-tuned model responds with:

 ```
 A great tool for creating visual timelines is TimelineJS.
 It is an open-source JavaScript library that allows you to create interactive timelines with ease.
 It is easy to use and has a wide range of features... [truncated]